fluffy/draft-jennings-perc-double/draft-jennings-perc-double-01.md

 # Original Header Block

-Any SRTP packet processed following these procedures MAY contain an Original Header Block (OHB) extension.
+Any SRTP packet processed following these procedures MAY contain an Original Header Block (OHB) RTP header extension.

-This RTP header extension contains the original values of any modified header fields and MUST be placed after any already-existing RTP header extensions.
+The OHB contains the original values of any modified header fields and MUST be placed after any already-existing RTP header extensions.
-Placement of the OHB after any original header extensions is important so that the receiving endpoint can properly authenticate the original packet and any originally included RTP header extensions, which it will do by restoring the modified RTP header field values by copying those from the OHB and then removing the OHB extension and any other RTP header extensions that appear after the OHB extension.
+Placement of the OHB after any original header extensions is important so that the receiving endpoint can properly authenticate the original packet and any originally included RTP header extensions.
+The receiving endpoint will authenticate the original packet by restoring the modified RTP header field values by copying those from the OHB and then removing the OHB extension and any other RTP header extensions that appear after the OHB extension.